stardog-union/launchpad-docs/providers/auth0.md

 # Auth0 Configuration

+> [!IMPORTANT]
+> **This documentation has moved.** The current version is published at
+> [docs.stardog.com/launchpad/login-providers/auth0/](https://docs.stardog.com/launchpad/login-providers/auth0/) and is no longer
+> updated here.
+This page is kept so existing links keep working.

 Auth0 can be used as a login provider to authenticate users into Launchpad.
 Auth0 does not currently support SSO connections to Stardog endpoints.

 ## Login Provider Configuration